Hawpa: History

+In 2026, Mona Yaqo, head of the Independent Human Rights Commission in Erbil, announced the initiation of legal proceedings against the organization in January of this year due to its incitement activities.
+On 9 February, she announced the revoking of the groups legal status after it was proven to have deviated from the civil framework and transformed into an extremist ideological platform.

 Ideology

 Hawpa's ideology belongs to the Third Position and strives for the establishment of a corporatist state under Kurdish unity.
 It has its origins in the Hiwa Party (1939–1946) of Rafiq Hilmi and the Kajik Party (1959–1975), both of which were founded on the basis of fascist and Nazi ideas.

 Hawpa is openly anti-government and is against most political parties in the Kurdistan Region.
 Part of the group's stated ideology, “Hawpaism” seeks to eliminate the backward post-1946 Kurdish nationalism of the KDP and PUK.
 “Hawpaism” rejects the modern intellectualism of the Kurdish Populace, since the ideology holds that today's intellectuals in Kurdistan are nihilists and leftists.
 Much of the group's ideology is inspired by Ramzi Nafi, an Iraqi Kurd who led Operation Mammoth in 1943 in collaboration with two German Army officers.
 The group has previously listed their year of founding as 1943, the year when Nafi led Operation Mammoth.

 The group primarily reaches an audience through the use of propaganda on social media.
-Through its platforms, the group has promoted the belief that Arabs should be expelled from the Kurdistan Region, while Turkmen and Assyrians should be subject to genocide.
+Through its platforms, the group has promoted the belief that Arabs should be expelled from the Kurdistan Region, while Turkmens and Assyrians should be subject to genocide.
 In particular, the group has previously posted offensive material against Assyrians, including denial of Assyrian continuity and mislabeling the community as Nestorians, as well as calling for the disbandment of Assyrian political parties and preventing cultural celebrations.
 The group has also been criticized for falsifying Assyrian history.